ivyy-poison/tp/docs/UserGuide.md

  - Please refer to [how to interpret command formats](#how-to-interpret-command-formats) for more information

 </box>
-3. Press "enter" on your keyboard and you should see the input tags removed from the employee specified.
+3. Press "Enter" on your keyboard and you should see the input tags removed from the employee specified.

 Here are the potential error messages you may receive and here's how to fix them: